 It had been a long day of hard-fought battles.
 The invading army had mistakenly thought their flank was covered by the harsh mountainscape–they were wrong.
 Your party spent hours scaling rock faces and traversing crumbling ledges until you were behind enemy lines.
 You wore the opposing force down with a series of hit and run conflicts, destroying one unit at a time, with scarce breaks in between to bandage your wounds and force down dry hardtack, until you were finally here, face to face with the general and their personal guard.
 What felt like an hour only took seconds, the warhammer of the invader crashed into your ribs, but with years of trained muscle memory you just breathed through the pain and pivoted on the balls of your feet.
 Pushing your body to the limits, you let fly a hailstorm of sword swings, cutting the legs out from under him with the first attack, the rest found their target easily, ending the entire war with nothing but the repeated flashing of your steel.

 This guide will evaluate each option for the Fighter on a scale of 1-5– this is a rating of the abilities’ potency and overall usefulness, primarily focusing on combat where appropriate.
-That said, I will still evaluate everything, hopefully to aid you weigh any choices you might be considering at a glance, helping you know what to expect and make changes accordingly, if desired.
+That said, I will still evaluate everything, hopefully, to aid you to weigh any choices you might be considering at a glance, helping you know what to expect and make changes accordingly if desired.
 The rating scheme is:

 Hit Dice (4) – A d10 is the standard for most martials and almost as good as it gets, you’ll have a decent amount of HP for melee and a good amount for ranged.